 When should I purchase trip insurance?

-The insurance must be paid for at least 30 days prior to arrival or be purchased at the time of reservation if the reservation is made less than 30 days prior to check-in date.
-If insurance is purchased within 14 days of your initial trip payment, the Pre-Existing Medical Condition Exclusion will be waived.
-If you chose not to purchase “Protection Plus” Trip Insurance, no refunds will be provided for cancellations, delays, or disruptions normally covered by the insurance policy.
+The Sun Trip Preserver travel insurance must be purchased at least 30 days prior to arrival.
+If reservations is made within 30 days of check-in, travel insurance must be purchased at the time the reservation is made.
+If insurance is purchased within 21 days of your initial trip payment, the Pre-Existing Medical Condition Exclusion will be waived.
+If you chose not to purchase Sun Trip Preserver Travel Insurance, no refunds will be provided for cancellations, delays, or disruptions normally covered by the travel insurance policy.
 We also suggest you check your Home Owner or Renter Liability Insurance to make sure you are covered while staying in a rental property stateside or abroad (if you are renting the Paris apt).

 I’m traveling with a baby or toddler.
 Do you have Pack-n-Plays, highchairs, etc?

 Yes, we do!
 We will deliver them to your rental and have everything set up and ready to use when you arrive for a flat onetime delivery and cleaning fee of $25 to $50.00, depending on what you need.